tcutlip08/DoubleAPIGroup/README.md

 # DoubleAPIGroup

 Created FLO application that incorporates a registration process where the user first need to be registered and upon registration he/she will be signed in to the Homepage.
-Once the registered user lands into the homepage user gets the option to choose the picture best described to show user's emotion and get suggestion on what he/she can do to improve  or get better with current emotion the user is in.
+Once the registered user lands into the homepage user gets the option to choose the picture best described to show user's emotion and get suggestion on what he/she can do to improve  or get better from current emotion the user is in.

 ## Technologies Utilized